 If you’re lucky you can get what you’d like and be done quickly (assuming it’s in stock, which is another issue) but generally you need to do your homework first to find what you need then head out to buy it.

-In my opinion is: if you know what you’re looking for and it’s available, you can often run right in, buy it, and have it the same day.
+In my opinion, it’s better if you know what you’re looking for and it’s available.
+You can often run right in, buy it, and have it the same day.

 Prices are generally close to but usually not quite as low as online-only retailers.
 Selection is moderate to low.